OSS Policies and Best Practices

 Please also note that if controlled software is embedded in or implemented as firmware or in an FPGA, the associated hardware is automatically classified as a controlled item.

-- ©2016-2021 ETH Zurich, [Name of author 1], [Name of author 2], etc.
+- ©2016-2021 ETH Zurich, [D-XXXX; [Name of Institute]; [Name of Professorship];

 Aligning license choice with project goals